scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## draft-dekater-scion-pki-10
 {:numbered="false"}

-- removed ISD assignment table and replaced to reference in control-plane draft
+- removed ISD assignment table and replaced to reference in Control Plane draft
 - Updated number assignment reference
 - Signatures: mention that other algorithms that ECDSA may be used in the future
 - Figures: add SVG version